salsowa/EC530-P2P-Chat-Project/README.md

 - Server relays messages to all connected users
 - User-defined usernames for clean message display
 - Graceful exit using `exit` command
+- Timestamps added to all messages
+- SQLite database logs all chat messages
+- Server can now send messages (full duplex)

 ---